 '''

-class scrapy.mail.MailSender(smtphost=None, mailfrom=None, smtpuser=None, smtppass=None, smtpport=None)
+class scrapy.mail.MailSender(smtphost=None, mailfrom=None, smtpuser=None, smtpport=None)

 '''

 - smtphost (str or bytes) the SMTP host to use for sending the emails.
 If omitted, the MAIL_HOST setting will be used. - mailfrom (str) the address used to send emails (in the From: header).
 If omitted, the MAIL_FROM setting will be used. - smtpuser the SMTP user.
 If omitted, the MAIL_USER setting will be used.
-If not given, no SMTP authentication will be performed. - smtppass (str or bytes) the SMTP pass for authentication. - smtpport (int) the SMTP port to connect to - smtptls (boolean) enforce using SMTP STARTTLS classmethod from_settings(settings)
+If not given, no SMTP authentication will be performed. - smtppass (str or bytes) the SMTP pass for authentication. - smtpport (int) the SMTP port to connect to - smtptls (boolean) enforce using SMTP STARTTLS - smtpssl (boolean) enforce using a secure SSL connection classmethod from_settings (settings)